Quantum Analytic Descent: Introduction

-An exciting era was heralded last year with the announcement of a quantum device whose behaviour cannot be simulated using classical computers with practical levels of resource~\cite{GoogleSupremacy}.
-In this era, quantum computers may have the potential to perform useful tasks of value to society that cannot be performed by other means.
-However the quantum devices are still immature by the standards of the fault-tolerant universal systems that we expect to emerge eventually.
+Quantum devices have already been announced whose behaviour cannot be simulated using classical computers with practical levels of resource~\cite{GoogleSupremacy,PhysRevLett.127.180502,PhysRevLett.127.180501,ebadi2021quantum}.
+In this era, quantum computers may have the potential to perform useful tasks of value.
 The early machines will not have a comprehensive solution to accumulating noise~\cite{preskill2018quantum}, and therefore it is a considerable and fascinating challenge to achieve a valuable function despite the imperfections.
-One very promising class of approaches are generically called quantum variational algorithms (QVAs).
-In this approach one seeks to make use of a quantum circuit of (presumably) relatively low depth~\cite{kassal2011simulating,C2CP23700H,whaley2014quantum,ourReview,koczor2019variational}, by adjusting the function it performs to tune it to the desired task.
+One very promising class of approaches are generically called quantum variational algorithms in which one seeks to make use of a quantum circuit of (presumably) relatively low depth~\cite{farhi2014quantum,peruzzo2014variational,endo2020hybrid, cerezo2020variationalreview, bharti2021noisy}, by adjusting the function it performs to tune it to the desired task.